TheHive-Project/TheHiveDocs/admin/configuration.md

   method.basic = false

 	ad {
-		# The name of the Microsoft Windows domaine using the DNS format.
+		# The name of the Microsoft Windows domain using the DNS format.
 This parameter is required.
 		#domainFQDN = "mydomain.local"

     # Optionally you can specify the host names of the domain controllers.
 If not set, TheHive uses "domainFQDN".